mavwong/Pydantic-ParsingData/README.md

 # Pydantic - Parsing Data
 Test repository.
 Parsing and validating datas using Pydantic.
+The file validates or parses the data before analyzing the datas into Pandas library eventually exporting the data into csv file.
 ## Getting Started
 ### Deployment
 ```shell